Ask Slashdot: How Would You Implement Site-Wide File Encryption?

 Keep in mind that you can't change your password once the server's been seized, bringing up the issue of how many people know that password.
 Or is there a better solution?
 Share you suggestions and experiences in the comments.
 How would you implement site-wide file encryption?

-Virtual Private Raid (Score:3)
+Virtual Private Raid (Score:3, Interesting)

 Re: (Score:2)